London Government Act 1899: Passage

+The amended bill was considered and agreed to by the House of Commons on 6 July 1899, with amendments.
+The amended bill was considered and agreed to by the House of Lords on 7 July 1899.

+The bill received royal assent on 13 July.

-The London Government Bill was introduced to the House of Commons of the United Kingdom on 1 March 1899, by Arthur Balfour, Leader of the House.
-It provided for the division of the administrative county of London, except the City of London, into metropolitan boroughs.
+The bill provided for the division of the administrative county of London, except the City of London, into metropolitan boroughs.
 Each borough was to be governed by a borough council consisting of a mayor, aldermen and councillors, the total number of which was not to exceed seventy-two.

-The Bill did not define areas for all the boroughs, but denoted sixteen existing parishes or districts that should become boroughs:
+The bill did not define areas for all the boroughs, but denoted sixteen existing parishes or districts that should become boroughs: